5P5T Danish VHF Contest Group

 Tags:

 In 2018 we had a major redesign of our antenna system inspired by a lecture given by Henning DF9IC at the Nordic VUSHF meeting, where he described how DR9A had redesigned their multi-antenna system to obtain a more uniform radiation pattern.
 The idea on our side was to obtain a more homogenous pattern of radiation by phasing our 8x3 el antenna systems.
 Having 3 systems in phase would in theory enable us to cover from 90 to 270 deg.
 Lots of time was spend in the summer of 2018 to rebuild, extend and redesign everything, but the final test during the contest failed because some of the driven elements were not in phase.
 Read the full story of the 2018 phase-disaster here.
 The antenna setup prior to 2018 and 2018/2019 is shown below.
 Figure 1.
 5P5T antenna setup. distance between 4x10 and the phased system is approx 25 meters.
 Drawing is not to scale.
 For 2019 the strategy was quite simple.
-No more changes to the setup, focus on getting the new antenna system up in the right or ...
+No more changes to the setup, focus on getting the new antenna system up in the right order ...

 Read more